Comparison & Guides

 Seasonal transition fasting: At the junction between seasons, a 1-3 day period of lighter eating (soups, Kitchari, steamed vegetables) helps the body adjust.
 Spring is considered the most important time for this practice.

-Post-illness Langhana: After recovering from digestive illness, Ayurveda recommends a graduated return to normal eating -- starting with warm water, then thin rice porridge, then thicker porridge, then normal meals.
+Post-illness Langhana: After recovering from digestive illness, Ayurveda recommends a graduated return to normal eating.
+Start with warm water, then thin rice porridge, then thicker porridge, then normal meals.

 Mono-diet fasting: Eating only Kitchari (a simple mung dal and rice porridge) for 1-7 days.
-This is gentler than complete fasting and provides nourishment while giving the digestive system rest.
+Gentler than complete fasting.
+Provides nourishment while giving the digestive system rest.

 Safety Considerations

-Whether you choose IF, Ayurvedic fasting, or a combination, keep these points in mind:
+Whether you choose IF, Ayurvedic fasting, or a combination, keep these in mind:

 • Listen to your body: Persistent hunger, anxiety, irritability, or weakness are signals to eat, not willpower challenges to overcome